 Laguna del Tigre National Park: covering an area of 337,899 ha (834,966 acres), it is the largest core zone of the Maya Biosphere Reserve.
 It is also the largest National Park in Guatemala and the largest protected wetland in Central America.

-The vast area periodically floods, creating unique characteristics such as vast savannas and transition forests.
-This biodiverse area features floodable savannas and wetlands, transition forest (which covers most of the park) and high forest.
+The vast area periodically floods, creating unique characteristics such as savannas and transition forests.
+This biodiverse area features floodable savannas and wetlands, transition forest (which covers most of the Park) and high forest.

-The east end of the park is part of the nesting area of scarlet macaw in Guatemala, containing two of the most important sites for nesting of this threatened species.
+The Park's east end is part of the nesting area of scarlet macaw in Guatemala, containing two of the most important sites for nesting this threatened species.

-Sierra del Lacandón National Park: situated in the tropical rain forest in the northwest of Guatemala, it is unique for its biodiversity.
+Sierra del Lacandón National Park: situated in the tropical rainforest in northwest Guatemala, it is unique for its biodiversity.
 Considered of great importance for the Mesoamerican Biological Corridor, it connects the protected areas of northern Guatemala with those of southern Mexico, such as the Montes Azules Biosphere Reserve in Chiapas.

 Due to its geographical position between the tall wet tropical forests of Petén and low subtropical forests and xeric Yucatán, the area contains traits of both ecoregions.
-The park represents the southern limit of many species with affinity to the Yucatán and the northern edge of humid forest species in Guatemala.
-It is an important habitat for jaguar and white-lipped peccary.
+The Park represents the southern limit of many species with affinity to the Yucatán and the northern edge of humid forest species in Guatemala.
+It is an essential habitat for jaguars and white-lipped peccary.

-The Maya Biosphere Reserve is home to a large number of species of fauna including Morelet's crocodile and the ocellated turkey.
-It is also rich in flora including breadnut, mahogany, Swietenia humilis, Bloma prisca, Vitex gaumeri, cedar, Bucida buceras, Haematoxylum campechianum, Rhizophora mangle, and Pimenta dioica.
+The Maya Biosphere Reserve is home to many fauna species, including Morelet's crocodile and the ocellated turkey.
+It is also rich in flora, including breadnut, mahogany, Swietenia humilis, Bloma prisca, Vitex gaumeri, cedar, Bucida buceras, Haematoxylum campechianum, Rhizophora mangle, and Pimenta dioica.

 The population of Petén has grown from 25,000 to more than 500,000 (2002) during the last 30 years.
-Most of these people have settled in regions south of the Maya Biosphere Reserve but as lands in the southern Petén are occupied and new logging and oil roads are opened in the reserve, increasing pressure is applied to the biosphere itself.
+Most of these people have settled in regions south of the Maya Biosphere Reserve.
+However, as lands in southern Petén are occupied, and new logging and oil roads are opened in the Reserve, increasing pressure is applied to the biosphere.

-Promoting diverse sources of income-generation for local people is a major concern.
-Guatemalan and international conservationists work on core area delimitation and protection, combining efforts to find economic alternatives to slash-and-burn farming in order to forge a new future for local populations in the Maya Biosphere Reserve.
+Promoting diverse sources of income generation for local people is a significant concern.
+Therefore, Guatemalan and international conservationists work on core area delimitation and protection, combining efforts to find economic alternatives to slash-and-burn farming to forge a new future for local populations in the Maya Biosphere Reserve.